All Episodes

 I respect him.

-This guy is a renaissance man.
+This guy is a Renaissance man.

-We all want General Motors to do well.
+But at any rate, I just, the electric car, we all want General Motors to do well.

-Everybody wants General Motors to uh to do well.
+Everybody wants General Motors to do well.

 We all want America to succeed.